Portal North Bridge

-The Portal North Bridge is a railroad bridge under construction to replace the original Portal Bridge, which carries the Northeast Corridor (NEC) over the Hackensack River.
-It is located in Kearny and Secaucus, New Jersey west of Secaucus Junction and east of the Sawtooth Bridges.
-The bridge will be used by Amtrak and NJ Transit services.
+The Portal North Bridge is a railroad bridge that carries the Northeast Corridor (NEC) over the Hackensack River in Hudson County, New Jersey.
+It is located in Secaucus west of Secaucus Junction and Kearny east of the Sawtooth Bridges.
+The bridge, used by Amtrak and NJ Transit, entered into service on March 13, 2026.

-The new bridge is part of the Gateway Program to rehabilitate and expand the NEC between Newark Penn Station and New York Penn Station.
-It is fixed span with a vertical clearance of 50 ft above mean water level and would allow train speeds of at least 90 mph.
+The bridge is part of the Gateway Program to rehabilitate and expand the NEC between Newark Penn Station and New York Penn Station and replace the 115 year-old swing-span Portal Bridge.
+It is a fixed span (with the main spans formed by three steel tied arches) with a vertical clearance of 50 ft above mean water level and allows train speeds of at least 90 mph.